RobertObkircher/ray-tracer/README.md

 ## How to run it

-You should definitely compile in release mode with either
+You should definitely compile in release mode:

-`cargo run --release`
+`RUSTFLAGS="-C target-cpu=native" cargo run --release`

-or

-`cargo rustc --release -- -C target-cpu=native && ./target/release/ray-tracer`

 ## The final image (1200x800):